vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 7: Connect securely to the build agent

-In this section, you validate that you can connect to the new build agent VM.

 1. Open a **new** Azure Cloud Shell console and run the following command to find the IP address for the build agent VM provisioned when you ran the ARM deployment:

-   > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

    ```bash
    az vm show -d -g fabmedical-[SUFFIX] -n fabmedical-[SHORT_SUFFIX] --query publicIps -o tsv